aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/get-worksheet/get-a-worksheet/_index.md

 | **folder**               | string  | query    | Folder path in storage where the source file is located.            |
 | **storageName**          | string  | query    | Name of the Aspose Cloud storage.                                   |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/GetWorksheet) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/Worksheets/GetWorksheet" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to call the Cloud API with cURL.